e-mergo/qs-emergo-app-object-importer/README.md

 ### Can you add feature X?
 Requests for additional features can be posted in the extension's GitHub repository.
 Depending on your own code samples and the availability of E-mergo developers your request may be considered and included.

+### What about importing bookmarks?
+Importing bookmarks was previously part of earlier versions of this extension.
+However, since the rewrite of import functions in version 1.3 it was found that no reliable result could be created for importing bookmarks.
+The wide variety of bookmark properties are currently not easily and correctlly replicated in a different app using the available Qlik Sense API's.
+Untill a proper way for importing (and updating) bookmarks is found, this functionality is not part of this extension.

 ## Changelog